natanielmendes/proposals-blockchain/README.md

 ## Usage

 1. Connect your MetaMask wallet by clicking the "Connect Wallet" button
-2. Make sure you're connected to the Goerli testnet
+2. Make sure you're connected to the Sepolia testnet
 3. Fill out the proposal form with a title and description
 4. Submit the proposal by clicking "Create Proposal"
 5. View all submitted proposals in the list below the form

 ## Smart Contract

-The smart contract is deployed on the Goerli testnet and includes the following functions:
+The smart contract is deployed on the Sepolia testnet and includes the following functions:

 - `createProposal(string memory _title, string memory _description)`
 - `getProposals()`